Come & Explore

 320 3rd Street, Ashton, IA 51232

 The DeBoer museum still contains the original grocery store shelving and the walk-in meat cooler that once held local produce.
 The museum is full of history and contains artifacts from the original DeBoer Grocery Store, Hoffman's Shoe Repair, Knutson's Clothing Store and St. Joseph's School.
 Attached to the museum you will explore a three-room home from 1882 fully furnished from that time period.
-The museum is open on Memorial Day and throughout the Ashton Town & Country Day’s celebration, otherwise contact Dorthy Breuer at 712-724-6504 for a private showing.
+The museum is open on Memorial Day and throughout the Ashton Town & Country Day’s celebration.
 There is no cost for admission but donations are always welcome.

 The railroad played a very important role in the development of Ashton, the Sioux City and St. Paul Railroad land department laid out the town in 1872.
 With the railroad came the train depot, which partially still stands today.
 Trains were used to haul in materials and goods for use in town and the passenger trains brought new people and also took the residents to other places for special events.
 The old depot and dam make a nice place to take pictures or just sit and relax.